geohackweek/preliminary/_episodes/00-geohack-intro.md

 In order to use SMC, the first step is to create a free account on the [SageMathCloud](https://cloud.sagemath.com) site.

 We will update this section shortly with more information about how to obtain a clone of the project we will set up for Geohackweek.
-Note that we will be purchasing a "course plan" from SMC so that each of these projects can be upgraded to "member hosting" (running on a faster server) and also to give the project internet access (so you can transfer data in and out).
+Note that we will be purchasing a "course plan" from SMC so that each of these projects will be upgraded to "member hosting" (running on a faster server) and will also have internet access (so you can transfer data in and out).
 These upgrades will be in effect for 4 months.
 Your project will be available "forever" via your free account.
 With a [paid subscription](https://cloud.sagemath.com/policies/pricing.html) you can upgrade your account to also maintain member hosting and internet access in the future.

 ### Creating an account for Google Earth Engine
 In order to use Google Earth Engine, you need to sign up for the platform